 I was even more curious now.
 “He is?
 A legal adult, I mean.
 How old is he?”

 Nicole pursed her lips.
 “I have no idea,” she admitted.
-“I never thought to ask.
-I know he’s older by about two years, but I don’t know for sure.”
+“I never asked.
+I think he's two years older than we are?”

-“But that doesn’t make sense,” I argued.
-“What’s he doing in high school if he’s that much older?”
+"That doesn’t make sense,” I argued.
+"What’s he doing in high school then?"

-Nicole shrugged again.
-“Well, maybe I’m wrong then,” she said.
-“Maybe it was a joke or something my brother told me.
+“Well, maybe I’m wrong.
+It could have been a joke or something my brother told me.
 It wouldn’t be the first time.”

 “Hmm.”
 I wound my ponytail around my finger.
 “Where did Brian move from?
 Where did he live before this?”

 Nicole’s eyes sparkled.
 “My, my, my,” she teased.
-“We certainly have a lot of questions about Brian Webber, don’t we?”
+“We have quite a few questions about Mr. Webber, don’t we?”

 “I'm being serious when I say I don't have any idea.
 He told us he moved here because of a situation with his Grandfather.”
 She cocked her head to the side.
 “Funny, now that you mention it, I haven't learned much about him other than what I’ve seen or overheard.
 I guess he is kinda private.
 He’s always been nice though.”

 “Have you ever hung out with him?
 Aside from the bus stop, I mean?”

-She chewed on her lower lip.
+She tapped a finger against her red, Loreal-painted lips.
 “In the beginning, yeah.
-Not so much now.
-He works a lot, but he helps me out with homework and stuff sometimes.
+He works a lot, but he helps me with homework and stuff sometimes.
 When I ask him to.”

-I stared out the back of the seat in front of me and ran my tongue along my teeth.
-“So, you know nothing else about him?”
+I stared at the back of the seat in front of me, running my tongue over my teeth.
+"So, that's it?"

 Nicole laughed.
-“What else do you want to know, Jordan?
-His zodiac sign?
+“What else do you want to know?
+What his zodiac sign is?
 Where his birthmarks are?”

 “Of course not,” I scoffed.
 “I told you, I’m trying to figure him out, that’s all.”

 “Well, why don’t you ask him?”
-Nicole punched me on the arm, and I winced.
-I would need to remind her I wasn’t Mark and didn’t share the same rock-hard biceps he had.
-“I’m sure he wouldn’t mind opening up to you.”
+She punched me in the arm, and I winced.
+I had to remind her I wasn’t Mark and we didn’t share the same rock-hard biceps.
+“He'd open up to you.”